calebntorres/calebntorres.github.io/TDA_image.md

 ```
 <img src="images/3d_plot.png?raw=true"/>

-With this plot, we can see how the gradient nature of our image is symmetric and with several concentric bands of similar color pixels.
-Where we have pixels with lower values, we see a purple band, then another batch of pixels represented by a blue-green band.
+With this plot, we can see how the gradient nature of our image is symmetric with several concentric bands of similarly colored pixels.
+Where we have pixels of lower rgb value, we see a purple band, then another batch of pixels represented by a blue-green band.
 Lastly, there are yellow fringes wich represent similar pixels of higher rgb value.

 This allows us to determine hueristically how our data is shaped, and how we can measure 'distance' between each pixel.
 Not only is distance reprsented by
 coordinate distance, but also by color similarity.